.

 Perfect Cabernet Sauvignon at Palmer!

-My only visit of the day and last one of my trip.
-They harvested Cabernet Sauvignon and wanted to finish at the latest next day.
-Harvest of Petit Verdot finished on Monday the 5th October.
-It seemed to me that they were a bit afraid of possible more rain coming, so there was a little hurry.
-Cabernet Sauvignon looked stunning and my host for a day, Chris Myers (Palmer's export director for Europe), told me that until mid-September 2015 looked a copy of 2010 vintage, but then hopes faded a bit because of rain.
+My only visit of the day and the last one of my trip.
+They harvested Cabernet Sauvignon and wanted to finish at the latest the next day.
+Harvest of Petit Verdot finished on Monday, the 5th of October.
+They were afraid of possibly more rain coming, so there was a little hurry.
+Cabernet Sauvignon looked stunning, and my host for a day, Chris Myers (Palmer's export director for Europe), told me that until mid-September 2015 looked like a copy of the 2010 vintage, but then hopes faded a bit because of rain.

 Chris Myers arranged a little vertical of Palmer for me - 2012-2011-2009-2005.

 2012 - 48% Merlot + 46% Cabernet Sauvignon + 6% Petit Verdot.
-Really splendid, well-knitted. fine acidity, great complexity and sheer class, sophisticated and with a long finish.
+Splendid, well-knitted.
+Fine acidity, great complexity, and sheer class, sophisticated and with a long finish.
 Fabulous style.
 95p.

 2011 - 55% Merlot + 45% Cabernet Sauvignon.
 Quite similar to 2012, but more concentration here and more softness.
 Aristocratic.
 95p.

-2009 - 52% Merlot + 41% Cabernet Sauvignon + 7% Petit Verdot. meaty, excellent complexity and structure, refined and deep.
-Very stylish and sophisticated wine with an extremely well-established combination of elegance and power.
+2009 - 52% Merlot + 41% Cabernet Sauvignon + 7% Petit Verdot.
+Meaty had excellent complexity and structure, refined and deep.
+A very stylish and sophisticated wine with an extremely well-established combination of elegance and power.
 A wine of great charisma and excellent quality.
 97p.

-This machine (picture above) at Palmer adds microorganisms for fermentation while grapes are transferred to vats, so the use of sulphur can be vastly decreased.
+This machine (pictured above) at Palmer adds microorganisms for fermentation while grapes are transferred to vats, so the use of sulfur can be vastly decreased.